New York Yacht Club Building: Facade

 The easternmost bay projects slightly from the rest of the facade and is flanked by triple-height pilasters, each of which contains a carving of the NYYC's shield.
 At ground level is an entrance topped by a carved cartouche, which depicts a sea shell topped by an octopus with curved tentacles.
 There is a segmentally-arched window at the second story, which is divided into multiple panes.
 The arch is topped by a keystone with the head of Poseidon, the ancient Greek god of the sea.
 Flagpoles are affixed to either pilaster above the second story, projecting diagonally above the sidewalk.
 The easternmost bay contains a rectangular transom window at the third story, which is recessed from the facade.

 Above the third story, an entablature with modillions runs horizontally across the entire facade.
 The upper stories are also divided into four bays, with broad pilasters between each bay.
 The fourth story contains small, recessed rectangular windows flanked by smaller piers.
 Above the fourth story, the broad pilasters between each bay are designed as freestanding piers, which support a pergola above the fifth story.
 A balustrade runs between each set of piers above the fifth story.
 There was originally a roof garden on the fifth story, beneath this pergola.
 In the original plans, the pergola was to have contained plantings, which were never installed.
 The mansard roof is recessed from the facade and is pierced by multiple tiers of windows.

 Features

 Warren & Wetmore manufactured oak furniture and ornamental lighting fixtures for the New York Yacht Club Building.
 The interior was mostly upholstered in dark green leather.
 As with the facade, many of the decorations contain a maritime theme.
 The walls also contain maritime artwork from painters such as James E. Buttersworth.
+Most of the rooms were placed on different levels.